Art of Hygge: 7 Tips To Make A Wintry Night Warm & Cozy

-Every year, as the winter draws in, we tend to have low moods and experience depression, particularly if days are dark with little sunshine.
+Every year, as the winter draws in, we tend to get low moods and depression-like, particularly if days are dark with little sunshine.

-Hygge is a feeling of snug comfort, warm coziness, inner peace, and mental satisfaction, often described as happiness in a bowl of soup.
+• Hygge is a feeling of snug comfort and warm coziness, like happiness in a bowl of soup.

-Let’s dive in to find out how you can hygge your way through winter, making the cold season enjoyable even when you hate it.
+Let’s find out how to hygge your way through winter, making the cold season warm.

 7 Tips To Have A Hygge Night (And Enjoy Winter When You Hate It)

 Winter, mainly the time around Christmas, is perhaps the best time to experience hygge.
-It is a great time to warm our bodies sitting next to a wood fire or wag a chin with a friend over a mug of hot chocolate.
+It is a great time to warm our bodies by sitting next to a wood fire, or to wag a chin with a friend over a mug of hot chocolate.

-Here are some ways to bring hygge into a cold, wintry night:
+Here are 7 ways to bring hygge into a cold, wintry night:

 1. Light up the room with candles in colored glasses.